Soumyabrata/Soumyabrata.github.io/research.md

 -->

 # Research
 My research interests lie primarily in image- and signal- processing, machine learning, remote sensing and deep learning.
-I am interested in using these expertise in solving problems related to digital multimedia, cloud imaging, and solar and renewable energy.
+I am interested in using techniques from these areas in solving problems related to digital multimedia, cloud imaging, and solar and renewable energy.

 <br />
-I am currently working (or have worked) on several related research projects.
+I am currently working on the following research themes.
+Please navigate into the individual research themes for more details.

 ## [<u>Multimedia</u>](https://soumyabrata.github.io/multimedia/)